CityOfPhiladelphia/ais/docs/APIUSAGE.md

 **Query Flags**

-The API can be sent additional query instructions via querystring parameters, or flags.
-The following flags are currently operational:
+The API can be sent additional query instructions via querystring parameters, or flags:

    **'opa_only'**: Filters results to contain only addresses that have OPA account numbers.